Fresno Family Law Attorneys

 A typical order of protection can require that the abuser:

-• Stay far away from you and your family
+• Stay far away from you and your family.

-• Cease all contact with you and your family
+• Cease all contact with you and your family.

-• Move out of your shared residence
+• Move out of your shared residence.

-• Pay child support in a divorce
+• Pay child support in a divorce.

 Violating any part of an order of protection is considered a crime and will likely warrant an arrest.
-If the individual you needed protection from is violating the order – even if they are doing it nonviolently and without aggression – you should notify the police immediately.
+If the individual you need protection from is violating the order – even if they are doing it nonviolently and without aggression – you should notify the police immediately.

-How To Get an Order of Protection
+How to Get an Order of Protection

 For the convenience of those in need, applying for an order of protection can be done in several ways:

-• Contacting a state or district attorney
+• Contacting a state or district attorney.

-• Informing the police that you would like to file one
+• Informing the police that you would like to file one.

-• Inquiring with the county clerk in either your or your abuser’s county
+• Inquiring with the county clerk in either your or your abuser’s county.

 After filling out the provided documents, you’ll need to file them, typically with your county clerk.
 A court date will then be set for a hearing.
 You’ll have to prove to the judge that your need for the order of protection is real.